jbeck018/howlerops/docs/policies/INFORMATION_SECURITY_POLICY.md

 ### 1.1 Purpose

-This Information Security Policy establishes the framework for protecting SQL Studio's information assets, systems, and infrastructure from threats, whether internal or external, deliberate or accidental.
+This Information Security Policy establishes the framework for protecting Howlerops's information assets, systems, and infrastructure from threats, whether internal or external, deliberate or accidental.
 This policy ensures the confidentiality, integrity, and availability of information while enabling business objectives.

 ### 1.2 Scope

 This policy applies to:
 - All employees, contractors, consultants, and third parties
-- All information systems, networks, and data owned or operated by SQL Studio
+- All information systems, networks, and data owned or operated by Howlerops
-- All locations where SQL Studio business is conducted
+- All locations where Howlerops business is conducted
-- All devices accessing SQL Studio resources
+- All devices accessing Howlerops resources

 ### 1.3 Objectives